tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Target:** You

 **Effect:** Until the end of the battle or for the next five minutes, you can fly.
 You roll saves at the start of your turn instead of at the end, and you have advantage on them.
 You are immune to fear.
-When you cast a daily sorcerer spell, you or a nearby ally can heal using a recovery.
+When you cast a full recovery sorcerer spell, you or a nearby ally can heal using a recovery.

 #### Epic Feat